molcikas/photon/README.md

 ## Many-to-Many Relationships

-Many-to-many relationships don't make sense inside a single aggregate.
-If an entity can be related to more than one entity, then each entity should be their own aggregates.
+Many-to-many relationships don't make sense inside an aggregate.
+If an entity can be related to more than one entity, then each entity should be their own aggregate.
 For example, if you have an `Order` entity and an `OrderAddress` entity with a many-to-many relationship, meaning that an `Order` can have many `OrderAddresses` and an `OrderAddress` can be linked to many `Orders`, then the `Order` and `OrderAddress` entities should be in separate aggregates.

 In the database, a many-to-many relationship is usually implemented by having an intermediate table that contains foreign keys to both aggregates.
 Each row in this table represents a relationship between the two aggregates.
 In Photon, you could simply add this intermediate table as a child entity for one or both aggregates.
 But since this entity would usually only have one field in it, Photon provides a way to represent the relationship as a list of primitive keys (integers, longs, UUIDs, or any other primitive type).